 Also of interest is that Woodstock has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 38.61% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 37.43% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Woodstock has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Woodstock has few renters and college students.
 But the biggest reason it is quieter in Woodstock than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Woodstock may be for you.

 Woodstock is a somewhat ethnically-diverse town.
 The people who call Woodstock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodstock residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Woodstock include Polish, German, English, and Irish.
+Important ancestries of people in Woodstock include Russian, English, Polish, and Irish.

 The most common language spoken in Woodstock is English.
-Other important languages spoken here include Russian and Spanish.
+Other important languages spoken here include Spanish and Russian.